Philip V of Macedon: First Macedonian War (214–205 BC)

 After the Peace of Naupactus in 217 BC, Philip V tried to replace Roman influence along the eastern shore of the Adriatic Sea, forming alliances or lending patronage to certain island and coastal provinces such as Lato on Crete.
 He first tried to invade Illyria from the sea, but with limited success.
 His first expedition in 216 BC had to be aborted, while he suffered the loss of his whole fleet in a second expedition in 214 BC.
 A later expedition by land met with greater success when he captured Lissus in 212 BC.

-In 215 BC Philip V signed the Macedonian–Carthaginian Treaty with Hannibal the Carthaginian general.
+In 215 BC, Philip V signed a Macedonian–Carthaginian Treaty with Hannibal Barca the Carthaginian general (Plb.
+7.9; Livy 23.33, 38.7).
 Their treaty defined spheres of operation and interest, but achieved little of substance or value for either side.
 Philip V became heavily involved in assisting and protecting his allies from attacks from the Spartans, the Romans and their allies.

-Rome's alliance with the Aetolian League in 211 BC effectively neutralised Philip's advantage on land.
+Rome's alliance with the Aetolian League in 211 BC effectively neutralised Philip's advantage on land (Livy 26.24.6-11).
 The intervention of Attalus I of Pergamum on the Roman side further exposed Philip's position in Macedonia.
 Philip was able to take advantage of the withdrawal of Attalus from the Greek mainland in 207 BC, along with Roman inactivity and the increasing role of Philopoemen, the strategos of the Achaean League.
-Philip and his troops sacked Thermum, the religious and political centre of Aetolia.
-His troops destroyed 2,000 statues and hauled away vast sums of treasure which included some fifteen thousand shields and suits of arms the Aetolians had decorated their stoas with.
-These shields were the armor taken from the enemies of the Aetolians during their previous military victories and included the shields of the Gauls who had raided Greece in the 3rd century BC.

-Philip V took immense sums of gold and treasures and then burned down temples and public buildings of the Aetolians.
-Philip was able to force the Aetolians to accept his terms in 206 BC.
-The following year he was able to conclude the Peace of Phoenice with Rome and its allies.
+Philip and his troops sacked Thermum, the religious and political centre of Aetolia for the second time, destroying any remaining structures (Plb.
+11.7.2), and the king was able to force the Aetolians to accept his terms in 206 BC.
+The following year (205 BC) he was able to conclude the Peace of Phoenice with Rome and its allies (Livy 29.12.14).